Acupuncture - Allergy

 When should I see an allergist/immunologist?

-For your convenience we offer on-site allergy/vaccine clinics at our offices in Yorba Linda and Irvine.
 The following is a list of reasons which may warrant an evaluation by an allergist:

 - Asthma that causes frequent symptoms, affects school/work/sleep/exercise, or leads to frequent doctor or emergency room visits